 Air quality progress can be assessed in several ways.
-The calculation of design values is the official method used to determine whether an area is in attainment of a standard; however, other indicators, like the number of days the Valley exceeded the 2006 24-hour $35 \ \mu g/m^3$ standard, can reveal more about the progress being made toward attaining that standard.
-Comparing the days per year when each monitor exceeded the PM2.5 24-hour NAAQS from year to year shows the progress in reducing the number of days with the highest concentrations, while quarterly averages can help to show progress with respect to seasonal peaks in concentration levels.
+The calculation of design values is the official method used to determine whether an area is in attainment of a standard; however, other indicators, like the number of days the Valley exceeded the 2006 24hour 35 μg/m3 standard, can reveal more about the progress being made toward attaining that standard.
+Comparing the days per year when each monitor exceeded the 24-hour PM2.5 NAAQS from year to year shows the progress in reducing the number of days with the highest concentrations, while quarterly averages can help to show progress with respect to seasonal peaks in concentration levels.

 Rather than using yearly maximum concentrations, as is the case for other federal standards, EPA requires the use of design values as the attainment metric for the PM2.5 standards, which represents a three-year average of air quality data.
 Details on how PM2.5 design values are calculated are provided in Appendix A of this Plan.
 As seen in Figure 2-7 and Figure 2-8, the Valley maximum 24-hour and annual average PM2.5 design value trends show that although there is some year-to-year variation, progress has been made in reducing PM2.5 concentrations over the long-term sampling record in the Valley.
-The Valley's peak 24-hour design value has decreased by over
+The Valley's peak 24-hour design value has decreased by over 38% over the 1999-2023 period, while the peak annual design value has decreased by 24% over the same period.

-23 CEPAM: 2022 PM2.5 Plans - Baseline Emission Projections - Tool Panel. https://ww2.arb.ca.gov/criteria-pollutant-emission-inventory-data Retrieved March 23, 2023.
+23 CEPAM: 2022 PM2.5 Plans - Baseline Emission Projections - Tool Panel. https://ww2.arb.ca.gov/criteria-pollutantemission-inventory-data Retrieved March 23, 2023.